Bangladesh Rifles revolt: Fifth day

 On 1 March 2009, Prime Minister Sheikh Hasina went to Dhaka Cantonment to brief 500 army officers about the mutiny.
 Hasina was strongly discouraged from attending the meeting by senior members of her cabinet.
 However, she attended as she believed it was her duty to hear the grievances of her people.
-Hasina attended the meeting with her Defence and Security adviser Major-General Tarique Ahmed Siddique and Agriculture Minister Matia Chowdhury.
+Hasina attended the meeting with Major-General Tarique Ahmed Siddique, who was her Defence and Security adviser, and Agriculture Minister Matia Chowdhury.

 The meeting lasted two and a half hours and began with a moment of silence for those killed in the mutiny.
 The atmosphere of the meeting was riotous.
 During the meeting, army officers reportedly broke chairs and hit their heads against the walls.
 Some army officers demanded public executions for those guilty of murder.
 The meeting ended with prayers.
 After the meeting, seven army officers were dismissed by General Moeen U Ahmed because of disrespectful conduct towards the Prime Minister.

 Sixth day

 The following day, on 2 March 2009, a state funeral of the slain officers was completed at 11 a.m.
-On the same day the mutiny was finally acknowledged as having ended.
+On the same day, the mutiny was finally acknowledged as being ended.

 Casualties

 A total of 74 people were killed.
 Among them were 57 army officers seconded to the BDR.
-The Chief of the BDR, the Deputy Chief and all 16 Sector Commanders were killed during the revolt.
+The chief of the BDR, the deputy chief and all 16 sector commanders were killed during the revolt.